dekoza/mtgpl/ELD.rst

 :mtgtip:`Dance of the Manse<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/d/5dca90ef-1c17-4dcc-9fef-dab9ee92f590.jpg?1572490726|https://scryfall.com/card/eld/186/dance-of-the-manse?utm_source=api>`
-   Return up to X target artifact and/or non-Aura enchantment cards each with converted mana cost X or less from your graveyard to the battlefield.
+   Return up to X target artifact and/or non-Aura enchantment cards each with mana value X or less from your graveyard to the battlefield.
 If X is 6 or more, those permanents are 4/4 creatures in addition to their other types.

 :mtgtip:`Doom Foretold<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/7/e76c0c83-3e87-474d-bc72-1677eed32cfa.jpg?1572490732|https://scryfall.com/card/eld/187/doom-foretold?utm_source=api>`